Phase 4 Stereo: History and development

-By the end of the 1940s Decca had consolidated a remarkable prestige among music lovers in the field of high-fidelity music recording through its ffrr (full frequency range recording) series.
+By the end of the 1940s Decca had consolidated a prestige among music lovers in the field of high-fidelity music recording through its ffrr (full frequency range recording) series.
 These recordings took advantage of the technological advances developed by the firm during World War II at the request of the Royal Navy.
 In the hands of innovative sound engineers like Kenneth Wilkinson, the recordings of the Decca-London stood out for their wide frequency response and good resolution.

-The ffrr series was continued at the end of the following decade by another in stereo sound called ffss (full frequency stereo sound), equally appreciated for its quality.
-The sound shots were obtained by three omnidirectional microphones suspended at 1.5 meters over the orchestral group (Decca tree).
+The ffrr series continued at the end of the following decade by another development in stereo sound called ffss (full frequency stereo sound), equally appreciated for its quality.
+The sound shots were obtained by three omnidirectional microphones suspended at nearly 5 ', (1.5 meters) over the orchestral group (the Decca tree).

-Although the specialized music lover enthusiastically welcomed stereophonic recordings for their ability to reproduce the music in an analogous way as it would be heard in a concert hall, the system in principle did not have a good response at popular level.
+Although devotees enthusiastically welcomed stereophonic recordings for their ability to reproduce the music as it would be heard in a concert hall, the system in principle did not have a good response at popular level.
 This was mainly due to the high cost of reproduction equipment that did not correspond to appreciable advantages by potential buyers.

 In the early 1960s, strong competition began among the various record companies in an attempt to introduce the system to the non-specialized client.

 The emphasis was then placed not on achieving a realistic reproduction of the sound, but rather on dazzling the listener with effects and sound acrobatics that the stereo allowed to achieve artificially at the mixing tables (gimmick).

+The Four Phases

 Phase 4 Stereo was the label of Decca-London to compete in this segment.
-The title referred to a series of stages or phases that the stereo would have previously gone through.
-The recordings, which benefited from the previous technological advances of the firm, were processed in a ten-channel console, although later one of twenty was used.
-Then the mixture was recorded on four-track tape, then masterized to two channels and turned to stereophonic vinyl records.
+It was initiated by the American record producer Tony D'Amato.
+The title referred to the series of stages or phases that the stereo would have previously gone through.
+The recording stages, which benefited from the previous technological advances by the firm, were processed in a ten-channel console, (although later one of twenty was used).
+Then, the mixture was recorded on 4-track tape, mastered to two channels; and lastly, turned into stereophonic vinyl records.

 The sound engineer, in close collaboration with orchestra directors and arrangers, controlled the volume of certain musical instruments or orchestral groups to enhance their presence in the recording, or caused them to move between the left and right channels.
 It was also processed with effects including electronic reverberation and microphone offset, all of which had to be done live to get the desired effect.

-Huge amounts of session outtakes exist which appear to be perfectly fine to the casual stereo listener, but when the master take is confirmed against the outtake, it's obvious if a pan cue was missed or a processing element was omitted.
-Many of the sound engineer development people had worked in a similar capacity with Stokowski on Fantasia over twenty years earlier and many of the younger assistant engineers would go on to perform similar scoring and engineering duties for what would later become Dolby Surround.
+Many of the sound engineer development people had worked in a similar capacity with Leopold Stokowski on Fantasia over twenty years earlier, and many of the younger assistant engineers would go on to perform similar scoring and engineering duties for what would later become Dolby Surround.